brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 * **Escalate:** the Pause on Participation working group will initiate an Involuntary Exit process if the conditions for returning to participation are not met within the specified time-frame.
 ### 5. Involuntary Exit

-# Review Conditions
+## Review Conditions
-This agreement will be reviewed in any of the following conditions (whichever comes first):
+This agreement will be reviewed in any of the following circumstances (whichever comes first):
 * Whenever a participant proposes an amendment to this agreement
-* When any agreement in the set of Participation * Agreements is amended Prior to the first participants living in a collectively stewarded site
+* When any agreement in the set of Participation Agreements is amended
+* Prior to the first participants living in a collectively stewarded site
 * After the Behaviours-Expectations Calibration process has been initiated five times
 * Every two years

-# Context Questions & Assumptions
+## Context Questions & Assumptions
 _Where can I find more information about the jargon terms and associated assumptions in this agreement?_
 * The ‘collective’ referenced in this agreement is the Brassica Collective, as described in our handbook
 * This agreement assumes familiarity with our broader set of Participation Agreements, and any ambiguities in this agreement should be interpreted in that context.
 In this context: